Royal Canadian Mounted Police Protective Policing

-PPS agents can be recruited from the Canadian Armed Forces and other Police Services, but will be under the umbrella of the RCMP.
+The Protective Policing Service (Services de police de protection), operated by the Royal Canadian Mounted Police, provides security details for domestic and foreign VIPs when abroad.

 History

 In October 2022, concerns were raised that the RCMP has not recruited enough officers to provide close protection work, undermining RCMP's capabilities to protect VIPs.

 Under a 2022-23 Departmental Plan, the RCMP PPS will move to a centralized model to provide enhanced oversight/compliance.

+In May 2023, the RCMP is given more funding to establish more close protection units for politicians, depending on risk assessment.

+Organisation

+PPS operations consist of RCMP officers, assisted by civilian and public servants who specialise in intelligence analysis, geospatial analysis and technological expertise.

+A number of RCMP close protection units include the Governor General Protective Detail, the Prime Minister Protective Detail and the Divisional Protective Services.

+Duties

+RCMP officers in PPS operations are responsible for protecting the following VIPs: